Karantina (Tram İzmir)

 Karantina is a light rail station on the Konak Tram line in İzmir, Turkey.
 It is located within the 15 Temmuz Demkorasi Şehitleri Square in east Konak, above the Mustafa Kemal Coastal Boulevard as the throughway passes underneath the square.
 The station was originally named Mithatpaşa Lisesi from the historic Mithatpaşa high-school, located one block south of the station.

-Connections

-ESHOT operates city bus service on Mithatpaşa Street.